Nezteb/vscode-mind-map-wiki-backlinks/README.md

 Original idea/motivation: https://nitter.net/Nezteb/status/1648148867173715970 (though the original idea didn't include the wiki backlinks in comments)

+There are many "visualize X piece of a project in code" but none where X is "docs/comments/second-brain".

 Represent code/architecture as hand-built graphs that lives in a language-agnostic way alongside the code.

 ### Random Ideas / Questions